hacktifytechnologies/RB-Range1/STORYLINE.md

 ### Phase 3 — Development Infrastructure (RNG-DEV-01) [Subsequent Range]

-From the IT-Ops zone, KAAL CHAKRA targets the CI/CD pipeline and code repositories in the DMZ.
+From the IT-Ops zone, APT38 targets the CI/CD pipeline and code repositories in the DMZ.
 The objective shifts toward supply chain compromise — injecting malicious configuration into deployment pipelines that push to OT-adjacent systems.

 ---